ioanniskemerlis/FFA/README.md

-<span style="font-size:24px; color:blue; font-weight:bold;">FFA (Finance Tracking App)
+# FFA (Finance Tracking App)
-<span style="font-size:12px;">FFA is a full-stack application for managing incomes, and expenses.
+FFA is a full-stack application for managing incomes and expenses.
 Built with Angular for the frontend, Spring Boot for the backend, and MongoDB as the database, this project helps users track their finances efficiently.

-<span style="font-weight:bold;">Prerequisites
+---

+## Prerequisites
 To build and deploy the application, ensure the following tools are installed on your system:

-<span style="font-weight:bold;">Backend:
+### Backend:
 Java Development Kit (JDK) 17 or newer
 Gradle 8.x (or use the Gradle wrapper)
 MongoDB (local or remote instance)
-<span style="font-weight:bold;">Frontend:
+### Frontend:
 Node.js 18.x or newer
 Angular CLI 15.x or newer
+---

-<span style="font-weight:bold;">Setup Instructions
+### Setup Instructions
 Follow these steps to clone, build, and run the project.

 1. Clone the Repository